This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Mix the chopped cucumber, red onion, red pepper, garlic, jalapeños, and cilantro in a medium-sized bowl.
+- Add the chopped cucumber, red onion, bell pepper, cilantro, garlic, and jalapeño to a medium bowl.

-- In a separate small bowl, whisk together lime juice, olive oil, salt, and pepper.
-Pour the vinaigrette over the vegetables and toss to coat evenly.
+- In a small bowl, whisk together the lime juice, olive oil, salt, and black pepper.
+Pour over the vegetables and toss until evenly coated.

 Notes